-AlphaCell is a software dedicated to the prediction of the acoustic performances of poroelastic materials.
+AlphaCell is a software dedicated to the prediction and the auralisation of the acoustic performances of multi-layer sound packages.
 Not only its objective is to provide accurate results but also relevant results.
 It is aimed to be used by researchers, engineers, technicians and also by the developers themselves.

-This booklet presents comparisons of simulations obtained using AlphaCell with results reported in literature1.
+This booklet presents comparisons of simulations obtained using AlphaCell with results reported in literature.
 Simulation results are compared with experimental data and calculation results obtained using other approaches or software products.
 The corresponding references are given for each configuration.